stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/6-storage.md

 - Completion of [Lab 5: Horizontal Pod Autoscaling](5-autoscaling.md)
 - Basic understanding of storage concepts

+!!! warning
-- Execute `cd ../006-storage` to navigate to this lab directory
+    Execute `cd ../006-storage` to navigate to this lab directory

 ## Lab Tasks